Eco-friendly New York trip

 Small things also make a difference

 There are a lot of small things that you can do while exploring the city.
-These things can make a real difference and you can easily incorporate it to turn your New York visit into an eco-friendly trip.
+These things can make a real difference and you can easily incorporate them to turn your New York visit into an eco-friendly trip.
 The tap water in New York is drinkable, which means you don’t need to buy plastic bottles when you go sightseeing.
 Even better: bring your own (non-plastic) bottle to fill it up.
 Most cafés and chains will even pour your coffee in a reusable mug when asked.
 You can reduce waste by not taking straws and plastic cutlery and bringing a cotton bag to stores and shops.

 Rent a bike

 Another great alternative is using your own legs and I don’t mean that you need to walk everywhere.
-After all, Manhattan is huge and therefore it’s better to use a bike to explore the city than having blisters on your feet.
+After all, Manhattan is huge so it’s better to use a bike to explore the city than having blisters on your feet.
 You can rent a bike in New York and explore Central Park or ride over the Brooklyn Bridge and see more of Williamsburg.
 It’s a fun way to discover the little gems and you even do something for your health!
 If you are worried that your bike skills might not match the Manhattan traffic, you can also book a guided tour that will avoid the busy routes.
-There are also electric bike tours, in case you want to be more comfortable during the tour and concentrate a bit more on sightseeing than pedaling.
+There are also electric bike tours, in case you want to be more comfortable during the tour and concentrate a bit more on sightseeing than pedalling.

 Green paradise in New York